 - 2 tablespoons sour cream (for serving)

-- Cut each quesadilla into quarters.
-Garnish with cilantro leaves, more barbecue sauce, and sour cream, and enjoy!
+Cut each quesadilla into quarters.
+Garnish with cilantro leaves, more barbecue sauce, and sour cream.
+Enjoy!